 The James Tait Black Prizes originate from the charitable legacy of Janet Coats Black.
 Her bequest launched what have become the UK’s longest running book prizes, awarded in the name of her husband.

-A one-off creative writing prize has been created to mark the centenary of the Prizes and their founder, Janet Coats Black.
+A one-off creative writing prize was created to mark the centenary of the Prizes and their founder, Janet Coats Black.

-The prize will be awarded to the best short story by a matriculated postgraduate student at the University of Edinburgh.
+The prize was awarded to the best short story by a matriculated postgraduate student at the University of Edinburgh.

-The prize includes a cheque for £1,500 and a half-day mentoring opportunity with 2018 fiction prize-winner, Eley Williams.
+The prize included a cheque for £1,500 and a half-day mentoring opportunity with 2018 fiction prize-winner, Eley Williams.

 James Tait Black was a partner in the Edinburgh publishing firm A&C Black, now part of the Bloomsbury Group.